Eyelid Surgery in New Jersey

 - Excess skin and fine wrinkles of the lower eyelid

 Eyelid surgery is a relatively straightforward type of procedure.
-Your plastic surgeon will make a series of small incisions that follow the shape of your lids around your eye.
+Your plastic surgeon will make a series of small incisions that follow the shape of the lids around your eye.
 Within these incisions, Dr. Kaplan will lift the skin, eliminate fat deposits underneath, and tighten the muscle and skin to form the new, tighter contour of your eyelids.
 Some people require a brow lift instead of eyelid surgery to attain the look they desire.

 In some cases, Dr. Kaplan may perform what is known as transconjunctival eyelid surgery.
 This is often done in conjunction with laser resurfacing of the lower eyelids.
 This procedure does not involve the removal of any skin under your eye.
 Instead, the plastic surgeon makes small incisions on the inner part of your lower eyelids and removes the fat that has accumulated there.
 Because the incisions are made on the inside of your lower lids, there will be no visible scars after transconjunctival eyelid surgery.